rootkit-ty/blog.rootkitty.tech/content/post/hugo.md

 ## My solution
 To get all this working required a some-what convoluted, yet effective solution that botches together a few technologies.

-The basic idea is that, a service account pulls changes in a [git repository](https://gitgud.io/rootkit.ty/rootkitty.tech/), runs the hugo command, and apache will serve te updated static HTML.
+The basic idea is that, a service account pulls changes in a [git repository](https://gitgud.io/rootkit.ty/rootkitty.tech/), runs the hugo command, and apache will serve the updated static HTML.

-While it's not pretty, it does the job while remaning secure.
+While it's not pretty, it does the job while remaining secure.

-## Benifits
+## Benefits
-It provides a few benifits as well.
+It provides a few benefits as well.
 Git provides a redundant backup for my blog content, and version control.
 I can make the creative process public, and even have a draft branch.
 Users can even mirror it if they feel the need.

-All of these benifits while making it fairly secure.
+All of these benefits while making it fairly secure.
 As there's no service listening to be exploited, no credentials to be brute forced, and NO dynamic content.

 ## Caveat
 Sadly this does require some fiddling with Default ACL settings, and the creation of a service account.
-It's not too hard, but can be a of a hastle getting it seutp correctly.
+It's not too hard, but can be a of a hassle getting it setup correctly.